chossBucket/chossBucket.github.io/_posts/2015-08-24-cityofstones.md

 ![cittadeisassi](/assets/images/cittidelsassi/20150828_121114.jpg)

-There is loads of sport climbing pretty close to twhere we parked but not road-side so it feels more remote, especially with the dramatic setting.
+There is loads of sport climbing pretty close to where we parked but not road-side so it feels more remote, especially with the dramatic setting.

 ![rocks](/assets/images/cittidelsassi/IMG_20150828_114804.jpg)

 Our rockfax guide book is great for getting us to the area but I'm not convinced that it's massively accurate.
-Luckily most of the climbs are labelled :)
+Luckily most of the climbs are labeled :)

 ![climblabel](/assets/images/cittidelsassi/IMG_20150820_104128.jpg)